 The History of the Shipley Art Gallery

 The Shipley opened in 1917, named after Joseph Ainsley Davidson Shipley, who died in 1909.
-A solicitor and art collector, the mysterious Shipley bequeathed over out of more than 2,500 works to be put on public display.
+A solicitor and art collector, the mysterious Shipley bequeathed more than 2,500 works to be put on public display.
 Not much is known about him, other than that he lived at Saltwell Towers in Saltwell Park, and began collecting art at the tender age of 16.

 Despite having been born and bred in Gateshead, Shipley’s will specified that the works for the city of Newcastle, although with a clause that none were to go to the Laing Art Gallery.
 Quite why this was is not clear, but the upshot was that the council rejected the offer.